tekumara/notes/terraform.md

 - environments are dependent on the availability of the state bucket's AWS region
 - cross-account access for the bucket (ie: bucket policy, and kms key access)
-- there is a single backend config rather than one per environment (make things a little simpler)
+- there is a single backend config rather than one per environment (make things a little simpler and quicker to initialise)

-State objects will be located at `workspace_key_prefix/workspace_name/key` by default `workspace_key_prefix` is `env:` but can be configured.
+State objects will be located at `workspace_key_prefix/workspace_name/key`.
+By default `workspace_key_prefix` is `env:` but can be configured.

-HashiCorp recommends an admin service account for the state bucket see [Multi-account AWS Architecture](https://www.terraform.io/docs/language/settings/backends/s3.html#multi-account-aws-architecture).
+HashiCorp recommends an admin AWS account for the state bucket see [Multi-account AWS Architecture](https://www.terraform.io/docs/language/settings/backends/s3.html#multi-account-aws-architecture) to reduce risk if the production infra is exploited.

+## Roles

+Terraform allows separate roles for

+- read/write state
+- roles in th etarget account to create/update/delete resources.

 References: